School Science Lessons

 A fuel cell is a device with a cathode and anode, which converts a fuel directly into electricity without burning.

-The simplest case is hydrogen gas bubbled over a porous sintered nickel anode in alkali solution,
+The simplest case is hydrogen gas bubbled over a porous sintered nickel anode in alkali solution and oxygen is bubbled over a similar cathode separated by a porous membrane.

 An electric current is produced in an external circuit.